 Notwithstanding the foregoing, this Letter Agreement shall not apply to information available from public sources, provided that such information is in substantially the same format as the Confidential Information, or information disclosed by third parties not subject to confidentiality restrictions similar to those contained in this Letter Agreement or information already in the possession of the receiving Party prior to the date of this Letter Agreement.

-The Parties agree that, in the event of a breach or threatened breach of the terms of this Letter Agreement by any Party, either or both of the other Parties shall be entitled to seek injunctive relief prohibiting any such breach or disclosure.
-In addition to injunctive relief, each of the non-breaching Parties shall have all other rights and remedies afforded by law.
+The Parties agree that, in the event of a breach or threatened breach of the terms of this Letter Agreement by a Party, the other Party shall be entitled to seek injunctive relief prohibiting any such breach or disclosure.
+In addition to injunctive relief, the non-breaching Party shall have all other rights and remedies afforded by law.

 This Letter Agreement shall not create a joint venture or partnership between the Parties, nor shall it require any Party to enter into any transaction by virtue of having entered into this Letter Agreement.